-- Toxicity the tendency of a chemical to be hazardous to health when inhaled, swallowed, injected or in contact with the skin. - Reactivity the tendency of a chemical to undergo chemical change. - Flammability the tendency of a chemical to give off vapors which readily ignite when used under normal working conditions - Corrosiveness the tendency of a chemical, upon physical contact, to harm or destroy living tissues or physical equipment.
+- Toxicity the tendency of a chemical to be hazardous to health when inhaled, swallowed, injected or in contact with the skin. - Reactivity the tendency of a chemical to undergo chemical change. - Flammability the tendency of a chemical to give off vapors which readily ignite when used under normal working conditions - Corrosiveness the tendency of a chemical, upon physical contact, to harm or destroy living tissues or physical equipment. - Soil samples from known or suspected contaminated areas influence on the overall effect of any chemical.
+The student researcher must refer to Safety Data Sheets (SDS) to ensure that proper safety precautions are taken.
+Some SDS sheets (e.g., Flinn) rank the degree of hazard associated with a chemical.
+This rating may assist students and adult sponsors in determining risk associated with the use of a chemical.

 When doing a risk assessment, the type and amount of exposure to a chemical must be considered.
-For example, an
+For example, an individual's allergies and/or family history may have an